mind-changer/lite-social-presence-system/README.md

 1. Start docker daemon
 2. Start minikube: minikube start
-3. Apply the kubernetes config: `kubectl apply -f deployment.yaml`
+3. Apply the kubernetes config file: `kubectl apply -f deployment.yaml`
 4. Grab the postgres pod name using: `kubectl get all`
 5. Enter the bash of the postgres pod.
 Run this command by replacing "postgres-859fb969d4-9tkqk" with the pod name: `kubectl exec -it postgres-859fb969d4-9tkqk -- /bin/bash`
-6. `psql -U postgres -d mydb`
+6. Run the following command in the postgres pod bash to connect to mydb:`psql -U postgres -d mydb`
-7. Enter the bash of the webapp pod.
+7. Exit from the postgres pod bash.
+Now, enter the bash of the webapp pod.
 Run this command by replacing "pod/webapp-5cc44dfd5f-z5m2v" with the pod name: `kubectl exec -it pod/webapp-5cc44dfd5f-z5m2v -- /bin/bash`
 8. Run the scripts/loaddb.go script inside the webapp pod to load initial dummy db records: `go run ./scripts/loaddb.go`
 9. Forward the http and grpc ports in two separate terminals `kubectl port-forward deployment.apps/webapp 80:80`